 - 1 whole bulb of garlic, minced

-- 3 capsicums, preferably different colours, diced into bite-sized pieces
+- 3 (300 g) capsicums preferably different colours, diced into bite-sized pieces

 Instructions

-- Add in the tomatoes.
-Turn the heat up to high and fry the mixture until most of the water dries out, the oil begins to separate and the mixture looks jammy
+- Add in the tomatoes and tomato puree.
+Turn the heat up to high and fry the mixture until most of the water dries out, the oil begins to separate and the mixture looks jammy.

 - Finish off by stirring in some chopped coriander before serving.